Setting Up Custom Dimensions for Reveal in Google Analytics

 (We do recommend adding as many of relevant Clearbit dimensions from the beginning as you can so there aren't any gaps in your analytics.
 GA is not retroactive, so if your team thinks it may use some of this data in the future, it's best to go ahead and collect it if you have the dimension available.)

-Note: 'Parked' is used above to indicate any unused Custom Dimensions that may have been accidentally created or previously used.
+Within GA's custom dimension settings, you can use 'Parked' to indicate any unused Custom Dimensions that may have been accidentally created or previously used.
 You can rename these fields however you'd like so long as they are not duplicated.

 You can choose to create as many or as few dimensions as you think is helpful, however you can only have up to 20 in GA total.
 Which means if you already have existing dimensions you will need to rename them.